Credential Risk Detection is available to organizations with Credential Protection.

 Like other data stored in Dashlane, Credential Risk Detection data is protected by our patented zero-knowledge security architecture.

-Watch Risk Detection in action
+Watch Credential Risk Detection in action

 Set up Credential Risk Detection